ayodyln/4790-Project/README.md

 - ## **[Svelte Events](https://svelte.dev/docs#template-syntax-element-directives)** -

-  User interactions is key to bring a application to life.
-There is multiple instances that I used the native `on:click` element directive on my components.
-There is many directives that let you add event listeners to elements, then you can use Javascript to make those events custom.
+  User interactions are key to bringing an application to life.
+There are multiple instances in that I used the native `on:click` element directive on my components.
+Many directives let you add event listeners to elements, then you can use Javascript to make those events custom.

   ### Examples: